 Let’s face it: cozy mysteries are the ultimate summer read.
 With tantalizing cases, quirky characters, and charming settings, cozies engage your sleuthing brain without raining on your parade.
 These cozy mysteries are so popular that they’ve inspired an entire series of books, ensuring that you never run out of whodunits.
-From exciting newcomers to beloved cozy mystery masters, here are nine delightful cases that you can crack open poolside.
+From exciting newcomers to beloved cozy mystery masters, here are 12 delightful cases that you can crack open poolside.

 Seaside Cafe Mysteries